Lung cancer: Australia’s leading cause of death in 2024 - Institute for Respiratory Health

 While lung cancer incidence in men has decreased since 2000, the number of cases in women has risen, reflecting a concerning shift in the disease’s impact across genders.

-“We are making progress but there is still much work to be done,” said Professor Fraser Brims, Director at the Institute for Respiratory Health.
+“We are making progress but there is still much work to be done,” said Professor Fraser Brims, Deputy Director at the Institute for Respiratory Health.

 “The survival rates, although improved, are still concerning.
 Our research efforts must intensify to find more effective treatments and ultimately save lives.
 Up to one in five lung cancers are never smokers, highlighting the importance of risk factors beyond smoking.